pmarcis/dict-filtering/README.md

 	@InProceedings{AKER14.803,

-	author = {Ahmet Aker and Monica Paramita and Marcis Pinnis and Robert Gaizauskas},
+	author = {Ahmet Aker and Monica Paramita and Mārcis Pinnis and Robert Gaizauskas},

 	title = {Bilingual dictionaries for all EU languages},